jonathanolson/slither/notes/patterns.md

   -
   - Split "rules.ts" into separate files, so we don't pull in more than necessary?
   -
-  - Serialization of "groups" of rules (e.g. store the pattern boards, with their mappings, and reference from rules)
-  - Use featureLimit to explore larger patterns with smaller numbers of features
-  -
   - Verify rules!
   - Highlander/Sector/Color rules!
   - Run in parallel (get a setup to do one board at a time?)